-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D. C. 20549 FORM 10-K
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D. C. 20549

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2019

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission file number: 000-55710

-NioCorp Developments Ltd.

-(Exact name of registrant as specified in its charter)

-British Columbia, Canada 98-1262185 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 7000 South Yosemite Street, Suite 115 Centennial, CO 80112 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (855) 264-6267

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Not Applicable Not Applicable Not Applicable

-Securities registered pursuant to section 12(g) of the Act: Common Shares, without par value

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\aleph$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer $\boxtimes$ Non-Accelerated Filer Smaller Reporting Company $\boxtimes$ Emerging Growth Company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No

-At December 31, 2018, the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was C\$124,189,209 based on the closing sale price as reported on the Toronto Stock Exchange.
-There were 234,293,107 common shares outstanding on September 3, 2019.
+FORM 10-K

+(Mark One) O SECTION 13 OR 15(d) OF THE SE For the fiscal year ended June 30, 20 1934 For the fiscal year ended June 30, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUAN to 01 1501 Commission file number: 000-5571 0 - NíoCorp - SUPERALLOY MATERIALS NioCorp Developments I act name of registrant as specified in its British Columb 98-126 2185 (State or other jurisdiction of inc (I.R.S.
+Employer Id 7000 South Yosemite Street, (Address of principal 8011 (Zip Co Registrant's telephone number, including area code: (855) 264-6267 Securi ties registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on w Not Applicable Not Applicable suant to section 12(g) of the Act: Comm Not Applicabl e Indicate by check mark if the registrant is a well-known Yes □ No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Se ection 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has f during the preceding 12 months (or for such shorter per requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has subs Regulation S-T (§232.405 of this chapter) during the pred Indicate by check mark whether the registrant is a larg emerging growth company.
+See the definitions of "large in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer Non-Accelerated Filer Accelerated Filer Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant he extended transition period for comp Indicate by check mark whether the registrant has filed a over financial reporting under Section 404(b) of the Sarb its audit report.
+Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ At December 31, 2020, the aggregate market value of \$139,404,667 based on the closing sale price as reported conversion of Canadian dollars into U.S. dollars.
+There we on the Toronto Stock Exchange and th e daily exchange rate as reported by t